Amourspirit/python-ooouno-ex/ex/auto/calc/odev_export_calc_image/README.md

 rng.export_as_image("my_image.png")
 ```

-if needed you can modify the image filters via the events.
+If needed you can modify the image filters via the events.

 ```python
 from typing import TYPE_CHECKING